 And if you add America to that equation, it seems to me that there is an alliance strong enough to stop Iranian hegemony in the region and to stop their pursuit of nuclear weapons.

-There is uh very broad agreement of that.
+There is very broad agreement of that.

-Uh look, today is Holocaust Day, Holocaust Remembrance Day.
+Look, today is Holocaust Day, Holocaust Remembrance Day.

-Uh, and my responsibility as the Prime Minister of Israel is to make sure that such tragedies never repeat.
+And my responsibility as the Prime Minister of Israel is to make sure that such tragedies never repeat.

-I think this is obviously uh something of vital interest to me and my people, but I think it's also something of vital interest to the world, to uh America, and to all civilized people.
+I think this is obviously something of vital interest to me and my people, but I think it's also something of vital interest to the world, to America, and to all civilized people.

 Iran seeks to dominate the world.